cGuille/pdf-merge-nw/README.md

 You can then launch the app, either with the CLI (`./pdf-merge`) or with your GUI by launching the executable file `pdf-merge`).

+More info about building a NodeWebkit app for other platform on [the NodeWebkit wiki](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps).
 TODO
 ====
- - move up/down the selected filed;
+ - move up/down the selected files;
  - prompt & save the pdftk path if not available;
  - packaging (?).